rrivilis/rrivilis/ENGAGEMENT.md

 **Final note of engagement policy**

-This work operates upstream of disciplines, institutions, platforms, and cycles of reaction.
+This work operates upstream of disciplines, institutions, platforms, and cycles of discourse.
 It is concerned with the grammars of coordination that make such systems possible, not with occupying them as a public persona.
 I operate strictly through custodianship of the work moving forward and am keeping patronage local without filtration through institutions.
 Implementation and future research moving forward refers to research tooling, conceptual infrastructure, pedagogical artifacts, and selective applied collaborations consistent with this policy.
 It does not imply policy advocacy, institutional rollout, or program deployment.

 The conditions outlined here exist so the work can continue without distortion.
 Custodianship is not permanent.
 The custodial duty for the project exists only so long as it is necessary for the work’s integrity and transport.
 I only care that it completes its passage for as long as it is useful.